Dimast0/DevOps_online_Kyiv_2021Q2/m2/task2.1/readme.md

 **I installed vagrant, initialized the environment with the default Vagrant box (hashicorp/precise64).
 Than I ran the VM and connected to it using the program PuTTY, via SSH.
 I recorded the date and time, then stopped and deleted the created VM.
-I also experimented a bit with the file.
+I also experimented with the Vagrantfile, changing its configuration.
-Vagrant turned out to be very similar to Docker.**
+And Vagrant turned out to be very similar to Docker.**

 <p><img src="screenshots/111.png" width="570"/></p>
 <p><img src="screenshots/222.png" width="570"/></p>